 Dental bonding can also be used to strengthen your teeth and prevent damage or to improve your smile.
 Bonding matches the color of your surrounding teeth so it looks completely natural, and our skilled dentist will shape and smooth your bonding so that it feels natural as well.

 On top of being effective, bonding is also a relatively simple dental procedure that can be completed without anesthetics and there is usually no discomfort afterward.
-Your tooth will not only be as strong as it once was, it will also look the same as your original tooth.
+Your tooth will not only be as strong as it once was, but it will also look the same as your original tooth.

 A Step-By-Step Guide to the Procedure

-Bonding is a relatively simple cosmetic dental procedure that can be done in Langley, Alberta by our team.
+Bonding is a relatively simple cosmetic dental procedure that can be done in Langley, BC by our team.
 First, your dentist selects the right shade of composite resin to match the color of your teeth.
 When the right shade has been selected, your dentist will gently etch your tooth to create a rough surface; this will help the resin better adhere to your tooth.

 After etching, the composite resin is applied.
-At this stage of the cosmetic dentistry, your Langley dentist will smooth and shape the resin to match the shape and appearance of a natural tooth.
-The resin is then hardened by an ultraviolet light, which bonds it to your tooth (hence the name of the procedure).
+At this stage of cosmetic dentistry, your Langley dentist will smooth and shape the resin to match the shape and appearance of a natural tooth.
+The resin is then hardened by ultraviolet light, which bonds it to your tooth (hence the name of the procedure).

 With the resin hardened, your dentist will finish smoothing and shaping the bond so that your newly repaired tooth looks and feels exactly like any other natural tooth.
 When the procedure is performed by experts, like the team at Langley Dental Centre, the difference is nearly impossible to distinguish.